KathrinKath/Animal-World/README.md

 ### Age: _Your pet will get older by 1 day every 10 seconds._

-### Weight: _The weight of your pet is a combination of its age and hunger status, including overfeeding._
+### Weight: _The weight of your pet is a combination of its age and hunger status, including overfeeding.
+When pets weight is 0, it will die from starvation._

 ### Skills: _Your pets skills are related to your sport activity.
 When you have enough points and you choose the sport need for your pet, your pet will gain a new skills together with a big raise of fun, health and social needs._